 Women police officers had strong women advocating for them in the early days, they showed their determination and ability in their valued contribution through two world wars and beyond, they continued to fight for equality with their male colleagues, and undertake the same roles today.

-In 2015, Theresa May, then Home Secretary, (at an event celebrating 100 years of Women in Policing), acknowledged the women who had overcome “obstacles, difficulties and resistance,
+In 2015, Theresa May, then Home Secretary, (at an event celebrating 100 years of Women in Policing), acknowledged the women who had overcome âobstacles, difficulties and resistance, ⊠triumphed over the odds, and won over their male colleagues, demonstrating their professionalism and braveryâ.

 In March 2021, there were 43762 female officers, over the 43 police forces, making up 32.4% of police officers!
 In the year April 2020 to March 2021 the North Yorkshire Police force recruited 50 females compared to 38 males.